nikeix/pycsgogpt/README.md

 # pycsgogpt

 **pycsgogpt** is a CSGO chatbot powered by OpenAI GPT-3.5 Turbo.
-It connects to a CSGO server via Telnet and uses the GPT-3.5 Turbo model to generate responses based on incoming messages from other players.
+It connects to a CSGO client via Telnet and uses the GPT-3.5 Turbo model to generate responses based on incoming messages from other players.
 The chatbot provides an interactive and fun experience by simulating human-like conversations in the game.

 ## Installation